breakin/snestistics/docs/tutorial-1.md

 ![Booting up our Snes9x](/images/tutorial-1/startup.png)

-Now we load the _pinball battle_ ROM and let the game start.
+Now we load the _Battle Pinball_ ROM and let the game start.
 Here is an image from the intro:

 ![Intro for the game](/images/tutorial-1/intro.png)